V-Rally 3: Gameplay

-Development
+Development and release

 V-Rally 3 was developed by Eden Studios for the PlayStation 2 console.
 For the game, developers built a new physics and 3D engine, which is capable of modeling vehicles in 15,000 polygons.
 The Game Boy Advance version was developed by VD-dev, the same team who developed the Game Boy and Game Boy Color versions of the original V-Rally game.
 The GBA version was originally planned to be developed at Infogrames Lyon House.

+The game was first released for PlayStation 2 in 2002 in Europe on 21 June, in Australia on 28 June, and on 22 October in North America.
+The Game Boy Advance version also first released on 21 June 2002 in both Europe and Australia, and in North America on 17 October 2002.
+The game was released for Xbox in 2003 in North America on 26 March, Europe on 28 March, and Australia on 11 April.
+A port for GameCube was released in Europe and Australia on 27 June 2003.
+A North American release was planned for the console before being cancelled.
+Finally, a port for Windows was released exclusively in Europe on 14 November 2003.

 Reception

 V-Rally 3 received generally favorable review from video game publications.
 GameSpot criticized the game's overly sensitive and poor controls, but nevertheless highlighted its "deep" career mode due to its realistic damage-modeling system and ranking system, which is based on staff morale, car reliability, season performance, and budget.

 V-Rally 3 was a runner-up for GameSpot's annual "Best Driving Game on Game Boy Advance" award, which went to Driver 2 Advance.